guychenya/LLMBridgeClaudeCode/README.md

     bash install.sh
     ```

-    The script will guide you through the setup process.
-Here's what you can expect:
+    The script will guide you through the setup process, including selecting a model based on your primary task (coding, chat, or multimodal).

     ```text
     [INFO] Starting LLM Bridge for Claude Code Installer...
     [INFO] Checking for required tools: git, uv, npm, ollama...
-    [SUCCESS] git is installed.
-    [SUCCESS] uv is installed.
-    [SUCCESS] npm is installed.
-    [INFO] ollama is installed.
-    [INFO] Repository already exists at /Users/guychenya/Documents/GitHub-Repos/claude-code-proxy-ollama.
-Skipping clone.
     [INFO] Configuring environment variables in .env...
-    [INFO] .env file already exists.
-Skipping creation.
     ?[CHOICE] Choose your preferred LLM provider [ollama]:
       1) ollama
       2) openai